adheir01/influencer-roi-scorer/README.md

 | Conversion | Niche fit 40% · ER 35% · brand safety 25% |
 | Follower Growth | Reach 40% · niche fit 35% · authenticity 25% |

-Budget efficiency bonus: CPM ≤ €5 → +30pts, ≤ €15 → +20pts, ≤ €30 → +10pts
+Budget efficiency bonus:
+- CPM ≤ €5 → +30pts
+- CPM ≤ €15 → +20pts
+- CPM ≤ €30 → +10pts

-The model separates peformances (70%) from cost efficiency (30%) to reflect real-world campaign trade-offs: high engagement is valuable, but only if achieved ar a sustainable cost.
+The model separates peformances (70%) from cost efficiency (30%) to reflect real-world campaign trade-offs: high engagement is valuable, but only if achieved at a sustainable cost.

+> Weights are heuristic and can be tuned depending on campaign objectives.

 ---